-Category 4 - Measurement, Analysis

-& Knowledge Management
+Category 4 - Measurement, Analysis & Knowledge Management

-South Carolina Department of Disabilities and Special Needs Ranking of States' Ability to Create Community - Inclusive Lives for Americans with Intellectual Disabilities/Related Disabilities (ID/RD)
+South Carolina Department of Disabilities and Special Needs UCP's 2013 Ranking of States' Ability to Create Community - Inclusive Lives for Americans with Intellectual Disabilities/Related Disabilities (ID/RD)

-Chart A

-Chart B
+Chart A Chart B

 United Cerebral Palsy is one of the nation's leading organizations serving and advocating for 52.9 million Americans with disabilities.
 Their ranking is based on the states' ability to create quality, meaningful and community-inclusive lives for Americans with intellectual and developmental disabilities.
-South Carolina ranked 13 nationally in 2012 and ranks highly in comparison to Southeastern states and across the nation.
+South Carolina ranked 12 nationally in 2013 and ranks highly in comparison to Southeastern states and across the nation.

-The Case for Inclusion - An Analysis of Medicaid for Americans with Intellectual and Developmental Disabilities: 2008, 2009, 2010, 2011 and 2012 published by United Cerebral Palsy
+The Case for Inclusion - An Analysis of Medicaid for Americans with Intellectual and Developmental Disabilities: 2009, 2010, 2011, 2012 and 2013 published by United Cerebral Palsy